WadhwaniAI/covid-modelling/README.md

 # covid-modelling
-Repo for modelling the spread of n-Covid-19
+Repo for modelling the spread of novel Covid-19